mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

     $ sudo systemctl restart docker
     $ sudo systemctl enable docker

-..
-NOTE:: At this point, I added the certificate for the Docker registry.
+..  note:: At this point, I added the certificate for the Docker registry.

 Creating the Docker Registry
 -----------------------------------